astutespruce/sarp-connectivity/analysis/prep/species/README.md

 Data on trout species are obtained by SARP and joined at the HUC12 level.

+## Salmonid ESU / DPS

 Data on Salmon Evolutionarily Significant Units (ESUs) and Steelhead Trout Discrete Population Segments (DPSs) are obtained by SARP from NOAA.
-These are spatially joined to HUC12s for all ESUs of a particular species / run.
+These are spatially joined to HUC12s.

+These are prepared using `analysis/prep/species/prep_salmonid_esu.py`.

+## Species summaries

+Data are processed using `analysis/prep/species/calculate_spp_stats.py`.